benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

 Edge sampling
 --------------

-The first task that we will look at is sampling a subgraph by drawing a representative set of nodes from a Facebook graph.
-In this network nodes represent official verified Facebook pages and the links between them are mutual likes.
+The second task that we will look at is sampling a subgraph by drawing a representative set of edges from a Wikipedia graph.
+In this network nodes represent Wikipedia pages about Crocodiles and the edges between them are mutual links.
 For details about the dataset `see this paper <https://arxiv.org/abs/1909.13021>`_.

-We first need to load the Facebook page-page network dataset which is returned as a ``NetworkX`` graph.
+We first need to load the Wikipedia dataset which is returned as a ``NetworkX`` graph.

 .. code-block:: python

     from littleballoffur import GraphReader

-    reader = GraphReader("facebook")
+    reader = GraphReader("wikipedia")

     graph = reader.get_graph()

-The constructor defines the parametrized graph reader object while the ``get_graph`` method reads the data.
+The constructor defines the parametrized graph reader object again, while the ``get_graph`` method reads the dataset.

-Now let's use the ``PageRank Proportional Node Sampling`` method from `Sampling From Large Graphs <https://cs.stanford.edu/people/jure/pubs/sampling-kdd06.pdf>`_.
+Now let's use the ``Hybro Node-Edge Sampling`` method from `Sampling From Large Graphs <https://cs.stanford.edu/people/jure/pubs/sampling-kdd06.pdf>`_.
 We will sample approximately 50% of the original nodes from the network.

 .. code-block:: python